I Get This Call Every Day

-I Get This Call Every Day is a point-and-click video game developed, programmed, and published by Toronto-based developer David S Gallant.
+I Get This Call Every Day is a 2012 point-and-click video game developed and published by Toronto-based developer David S Gallant.
 It was released for Microsoft Windows and OS X on December 21, 2012.
 It focuses on a call received by an employee of a customer service call centre; the player must navigate through the call without irritating the caller or breaking confidentiality laws.
 Gallant was fired from his job at a call centre as a direct result of publishing the game.